What is the Housing Authority?

 The Housing Voucher Program helps eligible families afford safe, sanitary and decent housing by paying a portion of the rent directly to the property owner.
 The United States Department of Housing and Urban Development (HUD) allocates funds to HPHA to support this program.
 HPHA administers these funds.

 How many housing vouchers does the HPHA administer?

-HPHA administers more than 145 Section 8 vouchers in the Borough of Highland Park.
+HPHA administers up to 145 Tenant Based Section 8 vouchers and 124 Project Based Vouchers in the Borough of Highland Park.

-How do I apply for Housing Voucher Program?
+How do I apply for the Housing Voucher Program?

 The Housing Voucher list is opened on a periodic basis by an advertisement placed in The Home News Tribune.
 The advertisement will direct prospective applicants about how to obtain and complete an application.
 Once processed, all eligible applicants will be assigned a place on the waiting list based on their eligible number of preference points and the date and time of application.

 Is the Housing Voucher waiting list open?